MoOdivwri/moworks/README.md

 Delta Airline Comparision Analysis

-In this article I will be discussing my analysis on the airline in the United States of America but highlighting th

 # Objective
 The objective of this report is to discover and articulate how Delta Airline compares to other airlines in the United States of America.
 I analysed data from the airline industry in the United States of America highlighting Delta Airlines as the client performing a Comparison Analysis seeking a better understanding of their position in the industry in terms of efficiency (ie adherence to schedule) and size.